ericgj/field-notes-data-sends/content/text/01_summary.md

 ### Areas of inefficiency in the current process

-#### The current process is siloed between departments and ERT locations.
+#### The current process is siloed between departments and office locations.

 The PM/DMs themselves use at least three different systems for tracking the data send schedules: